This Article Solved My Issue

 Can Standard Users be restricted from seeing jobs unless they're specifically assigned to them?

-- Admin or Staffing User can control this visibility by going to Admin > Company Settings > Candidate Hiding > Hide ALL Candidates from Standard Users.
+• Admin or Staffing User can control this visibility by going to Admin > Company Settings > Candidate Hiding > Hide ALL Candidates from Standard Users

-- Enabling this setting makes sure Standard Users only see jobs that they're assigned to manage.
+• Enabling this setting makes sure Standard Users only see jobs that they're assigned to manage.

-- All other jobs will be hidden from their view.
+• All other jobs will be hidden from their view.
 This can be particularly helpful if you have franchise locations, plants, campuses, etc., that are unique, with entirely unique hiring teams.

 When is the Executive role appropriate?

-- The Executive role is ideal for individuals who want access to job and candidate details but don't need to be involved in daily activities.
+• The Executive role is ideal for individuals who want access to job and candidate details but don't need to be involved in daily activities.

-- They won't receive notifications or alerts as candidates progress, but they can log in at any time to view all job and candidate information.
+• They won't receive notifications or alerts as candidates progress, but they can log in at any time to view all job and candidate information.

-- The role suits stakeholders who prefer to stay informed without active participation.
+• The role suits stakeholders who prefer to stay informed without active participation.

 When should someone be assigned the Team Member role?

-- This role is best for users who aren't involved in the day-to-day management of a job but might participate in interviews.
+• This role is best for users who aren't involved in the day-to-day management of a job but might participate in interviews.

-- Team Members can view job and candidate details, including resumes, applications, and team notes, and provide feedback after interviews.
+• Team Members can view job and candidate details, including resumes, applications, and team notes, and provide feedback after interviews.

-- Like Executives, they won't receive notifications or alerts.
+• Like Executives, they won't receive notifications or alerts.

 What are the key differences between Admin and Staffing users?

-- Admin users have full system access.
-They can view and manage all data, including sensitive EEO information, and have the ability to delete records.
+• Can view and manage all data, including sensitive EEO information, and have the ability to delete records.

-- Staffing users have more limited access, but can still manage many operational tasks, even if they're not assigned to manage a particular job (and its pool of candidates).
+• Have more limited access, but can still manage many operational tasks, even if they're not assigned to manage a particular job (and its pool of candidates).